Edit

 2. Save the file locally, then open the file in Excel or another application that supports the CSV format.

-As you move around the portal, you'll see other areas where you can export information, such as an individual resource group.
+As you move around the portal, you may see other areas where you can export information, such as an individual resource group.

 Summarize resources with visuals

-The views we've looked at so far have been list views, but there are also summary views that include visuals.
+The views described so far are list views, which show resources in lists that you can customize.
+The All resources pane also provides summary views that include visual representations.
 You can save and use these views just like you can with list views.
 Filters persist between the two types of views.
-There are standard views, like the Location view shown below, as well as views that are relevant to specific services, such as the Status view for Azure Storage.

 Summary of resources in a map view